BMP-2: Countermeasures

 The original BMP-1 had a vulnerability in its mine protection scheme, which only became obvious during the war in Afghanistan.
 The one-man-turret fighting vehicle seated its driver and commander in tandem layout, in the front-left side of the hull alongside the diesel engine.
 When a BMP-1 hit a tilt-rod anti-tank land mine its steeply sloped lower front glacis armour plate allowed the mine's arming rod to tilt with little resistance until the maximum deflection was reached, at which time the mine was already well under the chassis.

 When it subsequently detonated, the blast usually killed both the driver and the vehicle commander.
 This shortcoming was addressed in the BMP-2 design, where the tank commander shares the well-armoured two-man turret with the gunner.
 The driver's station has been enlarged and he is provided with an armored driver's seat, in addition to extra belly armor in the lower front.

-The BMP-2's armor is broadly similar to the original BMP-1.
-Its side armor is effective against the most recent .50-calibre SLAP (Saboted Light Armor Penetrator) and the front armor against the 25 mm cannon of the US M2 Bradley MICV or the British GKN Warrior IFV's 30 mm RARDEN.
-Like the BMP-1, the rear doors of the BMP-2 are filled with diesel fuel which may present some risk from incendiary rounds.
-These additional fuel tanks are used only during transport from area to area and are typically drained before entering combat.
+The IFV lacks the ability to install add-on protection packages like slat armor cages or explosive reactive armor (ERA).
+The BMP-2's armor is very similar to the original BMP-1, resistant to 23 mm armor-piercing rounds on its frontal arc from 500 meters (and immune to 12.7 mm armor-piercing from the same angle) and to 7.62x39 mm armor-piercing rounds to its sides.
+Its armor is slightly thinner than the BMP-1's but the higher-quality steel used in its construction grants it the same effective protection.

 The basic hull armor on the BMP-2 can be easily penetrated by any shaped-charge missile, from the 66 mm LAW on up.
-One important modification carried out as the result of operational experience in Afghanistan was the fitting of a second layer of stand-off armor, usually a high resistant ballistic rubber-like material, to act as spaced armour around the top of the hull sides and around the attack.
+One important modification carried out as the result of operational experience in Afghanistan was the fitting of a second layer of stand-off armor, usually a high resistant ballistic rubber-like material, to act as spaced armour around the top of the hull sides and around the turret.

-The BMP-2's hull provides all-around protection from 7.62 mm armor piercing rounds at 30 meters, while the front can withstand several hits from 23 mm armor piercing shells.
-The IFV lacks the ability to install add-on protection packages like slat armor cages or explosive reactive armor (ERA).
+According to Russian sources, the vehicles repaired as of November 2023 are equipped with attachments to install additional protection kits.